Alfred1899/roubao/README.md

-# 猫咪贪吃蛇游戏
+# Cat Snake Game

-一个可爱的网页版贪吃蛇游戏，使用 HTML5 Canvas 开发。游戏中的蛇被设计成了一只可爱的小猫咪！
+A cute web-based Snake game developed with HTML5 Canvas.
+In this game, the snake is designed as an adorable cat!

-## 游戏特点
+## Features

-- 🐱 可爱的猫咪头像作为蛇头
+- 🐱 Cute cat head as the snake's head
-- 💗 粉色卡通风格界面
+- 💗 Pink cartoon-style interface
-- 🎮 支持键盘方向键和 WASD 控制
+- 🎮 Support for both arrow keys and WASD controls
-- 📈 分数系统
+- 📈 Scoring system
-- 🎯 难度随分数提升
+- 🎯 Difficulty increases with score
-- 💕 可爱的食物设计
+- 💕 Cute food design

-## 如何游玩
+## How to Play

-1. 点击"开始游戏"按钮开始
+1. Click "Start Game" button to begin
-2. 使用方向键或 WASD 控制猫咪移动
+2. Use arrow keys or WASD to control the cat
-3. 吃到食物可以得分
+3. Eat food to score points
-4. 避免撞到墙壁或自己的身体
+4. Avoid hitting walls or your own body
-5. 游戏结束后按空格键重新开始
+5. Press space to restart after game over

-## 在线游玩
+## Play Online

-访问 [游戏链接] 即可开始游玩！
+Visit [Game Link] to start playing!